Skip to main content

 Tip

-Refer to the following topic for information on how to implement the GetIssueSortOrder method: Step 2: Enable Sort Operations.
+Refer to the following topic for additional information on the GetIssueSortOrder method implementation: Tutorial 2: Enable Sort Operations.

 <dxg:GridControl>